jdrichards-pursuit/week-9.1-web-scraping-and-sentiment-analysis/lesson.md

 The `finally` block ensures that the driver is quit even if an exception is raised.
 This is important to avoid leaving the browser open and wasting resources.

-#### Add BeautifulSoup to the mix
+#### Add BeautifulSoup to the scrape_quotes() function

-Now we can use BeautifulSoup to parse the page source and extract the quotes and authors.
+Now we can use [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to parse the page source and extract the quotes and authors.

 Inside the `try` block after the `WebDriverWait` statement, but before the `except` statement, copy and paste the following code into your `scrape_quotes()` function: